 How much does an external examiner get paid?

-An external examiner is eligible for a fee which will be paid by the Postgraduate Research and Operations team.
+An external examiner is eligible for a fee which will be paid by the Doctoral College Operations team.
 All other expenses will be covered by the school.
 For further information, please contact the thesis submission and examination team on 0113 343 4003.